 - Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

 \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.^{††}

-Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
+Other copayments or coinsurance may apply (Please see Durable Medical Equipment and Related Supplies for applicable copayments and coinsurance).